matheustguimaraes/10dollarshirt/README.md

 # 10dollarshirt

-We sell medium size shirts for $10 white, thats it.
+We only sell medium-sized white shirts for $10, that's all.

 ## Installation